omeka/omeka-s-enduser/docs/modules/mapping.md

 ### How to search for mapping data

-Items with information filled out in their Mapping metadata fields (i.e. with markers or shapes on the map) can be searched with fields that the Mapping module adds to the advanced search fields.
+Items with Mapping metadata (i.e. with markers or shapes on the map) can be searched with fields that the Mapping module adds to the advanced search fields.
 The public fields are optional (turned off by default) on [individual sites](../sites/site_settings.md#settings) in their [site settings](#site-wide-settings).

 ![Map-based searching in the admin side.](modulesfiles/Mapping_advSearch.png)

-The "Add geographic location to advanced search" option will add the three fields seen above, allowing users to search by location: they must provide an address, as well as a distance (in numbers) and select a unit (kilometres or miles).
+The "Add geographic location to advanced search" option will add the three fields seen above, allowing users to search by location: they must provide an address, as well as a distance (in numbers) and select a unit (kilometres or miles) to search within.

 The "Search by map marker presence" option provides users with a dropdown with the options of "Has map markers" or "Has no map markers", as seen above.